gschmutz/nosql-workshop/04-working-with-mongodb/README.md

 db.movies.find( { "id": { $exists: false } } )
 ```

-we should only get one document, the one we have "destroyed" before.
+We should only get one document, the one we have "destroyed" before.
 And we can see the `_id` of this document.

 ```
 > db.movies.find( { "id": { $exists: false } } )